When applying for Portuguese nationality, one of the key requirements for many applicants is the need to prove ties to Portugal.

 In these cases, the law requires you to show “effective ties to the Portuguese community” to ensure that your claim to citizenship is not only legal but also meaningful in cultural or social terms.

-This requirement also applies to foreign spouses or partners (união de facto) of Portuguese citizens who are applying for citizenship.
 Even though the basis of their application is marriage or partnership, they must still demonstrate a genuine connection to Portugal, particularly if they reside outside the country.

 However, this requirement does not apply to everyone—for example, children of Portuguese citizens born abroad can usually acquire citizenship more easily, without needing to prove such ties.

-When applying for Portuguese citizenship—especially as a grandchild of a Portuguese citizen or as a foreign spouse or partner—proving effective ties to the Portuguese community is often a legal requirement.
-This is to show that your connection to Portugal is real and ongoing, not just based on ancestry or marital status.
+When applying for Portuguese citizenship—especially as a grandchild of a Portuguese citizen or as a foreign spouse or partner—proving effective ties to Portugal is often a legal requirement.

 Here are common ways to demonstrate those ties: